jpstroop/fitbit-client-python/README.md

     use_callback_server=False
 )

-# Will prompt you to copy/paste the callback URL
+# Will prompt you on the command line to copy/paste the callback URL
 client.authenticate()
 ```